 Booth stated,”Our results indicate by maintaining a healthy body weight into middle age, you can help preserve low blood pressure.
 There have been increases in blood pressure at younger ages, which are linked to heart disease and stroke.
 We evaluated the long-term impact of maintaining healthy behaviors on [high blood pressure].”

 The main health habits Booth and his team looked at are were:

-After reviewing all the results at the conclusion of 25 years, the researchers found the most effective way to lower blood pressure–maintaining a healthy weight.
+After reviewing 25 years of results, the researchers found the most effective way to lower blood pressure is healthy weight.
 They found that participants that kept a healthy body weight had a 41% less likely chance to have higher blood pressure at middle age.

 They also found that those that kept up at least 4 of the healthy habits had a 27% decreased risk of having high blood pressure by middle age.
 Oddly enough, drinking and smoking did not really impact the results, so more research will need to be done to confirm this finding.

 Just because the most effective way to lower blood pressure is maintaining a healthy weight, it does not mean that the other habits do not matter.
 The other habits contribute to your weight, so it’s important to strive for all of them.

 “Multiple factors are contributing to the risk for developing high blood pressure across the life span, and these factors all interact together,” Booth remarked.